Roger Casement: State funeral

 Casement's body was buried in quicklime in the prison cemetery at the rear of Pentonville Prison, where he had been hanged, though his last wish was to be buried at Murlough Bay on the north coast of County Antrim, in present-day Northern Ireland.
 During the decades after his execution, successive British governments refused many formal requests for repatriation of Casement's remains.
 For example, in September 1953, Taoiseach Éamon de Valera, on a visit to Prime Minister Winston Churchill in Downing Street, requested the return of the remains.
 Churchill said he was not personally opposed to the idea but would consult with his colleagues and take legal advice.
 He ultimately turned down the Irish request, citing "specific and binding" legal obligations that the remains of executed prisoners could not be exhumed.
 De Valera disputed the legal advice and responded:

 So long as Roger Casement's remains remain within British prison walls, when he himself expressed the wish that it should be transferred to his native land, so long there will be public resentment here at what must appear to be, at least, the unseemly obduracy of the British Government.

 Roger Casement's grave in Glasnevin Cemetery.
 The capstone reads "Roger Casement, who died for the sake of Ireland, 3rd August 1916".

 De Valera received no reply.
 Finally, in 1965, Casement's remains were repatriated to Ireland.
 Despite the annulment, or withdrawal, of his knighthood in 1916, the 1965 UK Cabinet record of the repatriation decision refers to him as "Sir Roger Casement".
 Contrary to Casement's wishes, Prime Minister Harold Wilson's government had released the remains only on condition that they could not be brought into Northern Ireland, as "the government feared that a reburial there could provoke Catholic celebrations and Protestant reactions."

 Casement's remains lay in state at the Church of the Sacred Heart (near Arbour Hill Prison) in Dublin city for five days, close to the graves of other leaders of the 1916 Easter Rising, but would not be buried beside them.
 After a state funeral, the remains were buried with full military honours in the Republican plot in Glasnevin Cemetery in Dublin, alongside other Irish republicans and nationalists.
-The President of Ireland, Éamon de Valera, who was then 82 years old and the last surviving leader of the Easter Rising, attended the ceremony, along with an estimated 30,000 others.
+The 82-year-old de Valera, who was then the President of Ireland and the last surviving leader of the Easter Rising, attended the ceremony, along with an estimated 30,000 others.